pstolarz/CoopThreads/README.md

 differ for various platforms and development environments.
 If low memory RAM usage is critical it's usually feasible to start with the trial and error method - try with some minimal thread stack size value and increase its size in case of platform instability/crashes.
+If the library is configured with `CONFIG_OPT_STACK_WM`, `coop_stack_wm()` may be used to assess maximum thread stack usage while choosing the optimal thread stack size configuration.

 ## Platform Callbacks